 If you need to request academic consideration for this course, you will be required to provide the name and email address of the instructor/coordinator.
-Please use the following: Instructor/Coordinator Name: Avena Ross, Chantelle Capicciotti Instructor/Coordinator email address: avena.ross@queensu.ca, c.capicciotti@queensu.ca and Science's Academic Consideration website.
-ASO courses include links to information on Academic Consideration on your Course Homepage in onQ.
+Please use the following:

+Instructor/Coordinator Name: Anne Petitjean

+Instructor/Coordinator email address: anne.petitjean@chem.queensu.ca

-For more information on the Academic Consideration process, what is and is not an extenuating circumstance, and to submit an Academic Consideration request, please see the Faculty of Arts
+For more information on the Academic Consideration process, what is and is not an extenuating circumstance, and to submit an Academic Consideration request, please see the Faculty of Arts and Science's Academic Consideration website.
+ASO courses include links to information on Academic Consideration on your Course Homepage in onO.